zdravkov/kendo-docs/framework/inheritance.md

 the quirkiness of JavaScript’s Object Model.
 It’s somewhat counter-intuitive when it comes to things like simple inheritance strategies and oftentimes we give up and just start chaining elements until we’ve built “the monster”.

-It’s essential that we take some of the fantastic structure and DRY principals from OO and use them in our JavaScript development.
+It’s essential that we take some of the fantastic structure and DRY principles from OO and use them in our JavaScript development.
 Especially as
 JavaScript plays more and more of a role on the server (Node.js for instance).

 > Wikipedia describes JavaScript as a: